syncfusion-content/ej2-common-docs/ej2-javascript/common/Troubleshoot/content-security-policy.md

 When enabling strict [Content Security Policy (CSP)](https://csp.withgoogle.com/docs/strict-csp.html), some browser features are disabled by default.
 In order to use Syncfusion controls with strict CSP mode, it is necessary to include following directives in the CSP meta tag.

-* Syncfusion controls eliminate the need for the `unsafe-eval` directive in the meta tag.
-It is recommended to rewrite the inline string and external templates as [function template](../template#function-template) approach for Syncfusion controls template properties in the application.
-This approach ensures compliance with strict Content Security Policy (CSP) guidelines.
+* Syncfusion controls scripts no longer necessitate the use of the `unsafe-eval` directive in the meta tag.
+If users utilize string or external templates in their application, it is advisable to rewrite the inline string and external templates using the [function template](../template#function-template) approach for template properties within the application.
+This approach guarantees compliance with strict Content Security Policy (CSP) guidelines.

 N> If users prefer to continue using inline string and external templates, it is necessary to include the `unsafe-eval` directive in the CSP meta tag in order to bypass the CSP violation.